amitkhatri/amitkhatri.github.io/_pages/resume.md

 : One on one tutoring for all computer science courses offered at the institution.

-: I learned a great deal of patience during my time as a tutor.
-Concepts that I find easy to grasp, can be difficult for those who are new to computer science.
-Teaching others allowed me to gauge how well I knew the material myself.

 : **Subjects Tutored:**
 * Algorithm Design
 * C++